aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

   input: sourceOutput,
   outputs: [new codepipeline.Artifact()], // optional
   executeBatchBuild: true, // optional, defaults to false
-  combineBatchBuildArtifacts: true // optional, defaults to false });
+  combineBatchBuildArtifacts: true, // optional, defaults to false });

 new codepipeline.Pipeline(this, 'MyPipeline', {